suborbital/docs/website/docs/hosted-quickstart.md

 };
 ```

-We're to click "Build" and have our JavaScript source code compiled to a deployable WebAssembly module!
+We're to click "Build" and have our JavaScript source code compiled to a deployable WebAssembly plugin!

 ## Test